vijaykumark1999/Resume_Builder/client/README.md

 + Input personal information, including name, contact information, and summary
 + Add education details, including school name, degree, and graduation year

-+Add work experience details, including company name, job title, and duration
++ Add work experience details, including company name, job title, and duration

-+Customize resume layout and design using pre-defined templates
++ Customize resume layout and design using pre-defined templates

-+Preview and download the created resume as a PDF file
++ Preview and download the created resume as a PDF file

-+Responsive design for optimal viewing on desktop and mobile devices
++ Responsive design for optimal viewing on desktop and mobile devices